axeluhl/sailing-analytics/wiki/coursecreation/course-templates-and-configuration.md

 ### Course template

+A course template can be used to create a course based on mark templates and a sequence of waypoints.
+The sequence of waypoints may contain a repeatable sub sequence of waypoints which will insert repeating mark sequences for the number of laps specified when creating a course.

 * Set of mark templates to be created
 * Optional repeatable part
 * Course templates may contain mark templates that aren't part of the defined sequence
 * For every mark template that is part of the sequence, a distinct role name need to be provided
     * Distinct means it is a bijective mapping of marks in the sequence and role names
     * The role name may the same as the mark template being mapped

+### Mark role

+A mark role defines the purpose of a mark used in the waypoint sequences of a regatta course or course template and allows to swap out marks or mark templates without changing the the effective waypoint sequence.
+Having this a course template and regatta course may define a compatible waypoint sequence while being based on different mark definitions.

 ### Course configuration